shubhamjha16/XINOVAv2/README.md

 3. If the AI determines more information is needed, the `generateClarifyingQuestions` flow (`src/ai/flows/generate-clarifying-questions.ts`) creates multiple-choice questions.
 4. The user answers these questions on the frontend.
 5. The `finalizeDiagnosis` flow (`src/ai/flows/finalize-diagnosis.ts`) takes the original symptoms, initial analysis, questions, and answers to provide a refined assessment and general recommendations.
-6. The `generatePrescription` flow (`src/ai/flows/generate-prescription.ts`) generates general, non-pharmacological advice based on the final assessment.
+6. The `generatePrescription` flow (`src/ai/flows/generate-prescription.ts`) generates medication suggestions based on the final assessment.
 7. Each step's results are displayed sequentially to the user, emphasizing the informational nature and the need for professional consultation.

 ## Project Structure